 Remuneration packages for members of the Executive Team at Millicom comprise an annual base salary, an annual bonus, share-based compensation, social security contributions, pension contributions, and other benefits.
-Bonus and share-based compensation plans (see note B.4.1 to the consolidated financial statements) are based on actual performance.
+Bonus and share-based compensation plans (see note B.4.1 to the consolidated financial statements in Millicom's Annual Report) are based on actual performance.
 Share-based compensation is granted once a year by the Compensation Committee.